 Basic dog boots cost between about $8 and $20 for a set of four, but you usually won't find a decent pair for under $15.
-These are fine for occasional use, but aren't hard wearing enough for daily or heavy-duty use.
+These are fine for occasional use but aren't hard-wearing enough for daily or heavy-duty use.

 Mid-range dog boots cost roughly $20 to $50 for a set of four.
 You can find some excellent boots in this price range, which should suffice for all but the most extreme conditions.

 High-end dog boots cost between $50 and $100 for a set of four.
-These are extremely heavy-duty boots, designed for working dogs or extreme cold conditions.
+These are extremely heavy-duty boots, designed for working dogs or severely cold conditions.
 Unless you have frigid winters with a lot of snow, these may be overkill for the average pet parent.

-Dog boots should be made from breathable material, so your pooch won’t overheat while wearing his boots.
+Dog boots should be made from a breathable material, so your pooch won’t overheat while wearing his boots.

 Make sure that your chosen dog boots are waterproof.
 The majority are, but a handful aren't (usually those designed for indoor use).
 Dog boots that aren't waterproof aren't much good for walks in the mud, snow, or rain.